• Post author:

 # 24000

-Alternatively, we can also get the last row based on a particular column using the index range of the iloc[] attribute.
-It will return the last row value in the form of a Series.
+Alternatively, you can retrieve the last row based on a particular column using the index range of the iloc[] attribute.

 # Get last row value using index range